Ratheeshc1173/Assignment/README.md

 Steps followed to implement Automation Suite

-The Automation suite for Constant Care web application is implemented using Selenium WebDriver with TestNG framework Maven build automation tool.
+The Automation suite for this web application is implemented using Selenium WebDriver with TestNG framework Maven build automation tool.

 Here in this context the jdk-1.8 is installed, IDE eclipse-jee-2020-06-R-win32-x86_64 and Selenium WebDriver 3.12.0 are configured.